Is The Streaming Wars A Sprint, Or A Marathon? The Race To Subscriptions

 Netflix, The One To Beat From All The Streaming Service Subscriptions

 Netflix has become a household name after years of faithful subscribers.
-You may be there for the Stranger Things binge-watching, or just because you like how simple it is.
+You may be there to see Stranger Things 3, or just because you like how simple it is.
 But have you debated dropping your subscription with all of the upcoming services?
 Whatever happens next, it’ll be a long race to beat Netflix’s records.
 The service has 158 million global subscribers through the third quarter of 2019.
 So, what will keep them?

 People like to binge.
 A Hollywood Reporter and Morning Content study found that 49% of adult respondents preferred all episodes to be released at once, compared to other options, including weekly episodes.
 Not surprisingly, millennials were the readiest to binge-watch, with 63% liking all episodes to be available immediately.
 Netflix is known for its binge-watch-worthy content, especially coming from its original content.
 So, even if people subscribe strategically to watch their favorites all at once, it will probably keep working for the entertainment giant.